Creating and Running a FacturaScripts Project with ServBay

 Check and Enable PHP Extensions:

-- FacturaScripts may require certain PHP extensions to run properly, such as
+- FacturaScripts may require certain PHP extensions to function correctly.
+Common ones:

 pdo_mysql